Paddington (Qld)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Paddington has 47 active public transport stops, all of which are bus stops.
-These stops are served by 10 different routes that collectively facilitate 1,810 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located just 140 meters from the nearest transport stop.
-Most residents in this primarily residential area commute outward using their cars, which remain the dominant mode of transportation at 70%.
-Only 12% use buses and 9% walk to their destinations.
-On average, there are 1.3 vehicles per dwelling.
+These stops are served by 10 different routes that together facilitate 1,810 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents on average located just 140 meters from the nearest stop.
+Most residents commute outwards daily due to its residential nature.
+Car remains the primary mode of travel at 70%, followed by bus at 12% and walking at 9%.
+On average, there are 1.3 vehicles per dwelling in the area.

-According to the 2021 Census, a high proportion of residents, 32.7%, work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 258 trips per day across all routes, equating to approximately 38 weekly trips per individual stop.
+According to the 2021 Census, a high proportion of residents, 32.7%, work from home, which might be influenced by COVID-19 conditions.
+The service frequency averages 258 trips per day across all routes, equating to approximately 38 weekly trips per stop.

 Frequently Asked Questions - Transport